-The mission of the Medical Marijuana Education and Research Initiative is to educate and inform Florida’s minority communities about medical marijuana and the potential consequence to health and well-being from recreational use.
+The mission of the Medical Marijuana Education and Research Initiative is to educate and inform Florida’s multi-cultural population about medical marijuana and the potential consequence to health and well-being from recreational use.

 Aligned with the University's Strategic Priorities

-Educate Florida's Diverse Minority Communities about Medical Marijuana and the Consequences of Unlawful Use of Marijuana
+Florida's multi-cultural population about Medical Marijuana and the Consequences of Unlawful Use of Marijuana

 Increase the Body of Research that Promotes and Advances Knowledge about Medical Marijuana and the Consequences of Unlawful Use of Marijuana